ginnytruong/eventful/README.md

 ## Role-Based Access
 - **Staff Role**: The ability to create and manage events is restricted to staff members.
 - **User Role**: Regular users can browse events and sign up for them.
-- **How to Set Staff Role**: The staff role is manually assigned through Firebase.
-To set a user as staff, you must manually update the user's role field in the Firebase Firestore database to "staff".
+- **How to Set Staff Role**:
+1. Navigate to Firestore in the Firebase Console.
+2. Open the users collection.
+3. Select the user document you want to give staff privileges.
+4. Manually add the field: bash role: "staff"

 ## Security Considerations
 - **Password Security**: User passwords are securely handled via Firebase Authentication.